 “How long have I been asleep?”
 I asked groggily.

 “How the hell should I know?” she yelled, taking a last shot at my chest with her fist.
 “You disappeared for almost two days!
 I’ve been going fucking crazy!
 Everyone at the hotel has been going crazy!”
-She had to stop screaming at me long enough to get control of her tears.
+She stopped screaming at me long enough to get control of her tears.
 “We thought you were dead!”

 “I think I was,” I mumbled, my mind latching on to the pyramid, the jungle cats… my father.
 My family.